jrosendahl/throwarm/README.md

 	return child;
 };
 ```
-##Applying Data
+##Applying Dat
 Once a Datastructure has been created you can add data to the objects by invoking the fill method supplying an array of structures.

 For example the following data may have come from the following SQL Query:
 ```SQL